top of page

 August 2023

-This guideline was written by me during my internship with The Town of Aurora.
-It is focused on advising staff on how to impliment Inclusive Play (Universal Design) in Aurora!
-City Planners used these guidelines to increase the accessibility of Aurora Town Park as shown below.
+This guideline was written by me during my internship with the Town of Aurora.
+It is focused on advising staff on how to implement Inclusive Play (Universal Design) in Aurora!
+City Planners used these guidelines to increase the accessibility of Aurora Town Park, as shown on the right

 An inclusive marry-go-round that is a spinning platform on the floor with a green pipe structure and seat on it. photo taken at an outdoor park at dusk.